babel/rfcs/rfcs/0000-move-ecmascript-plugins-to-core.md

 Since this RFC doesn't have a big impact on how to use Babel, documenting the new `internal:` plugin is enough.

 In the next major release, we can publish an empty placeholder with a deprecation error for all the plugins moved to `@babel/core`, similarly to what we did with `@babel/preset-es2015@7.0.0`.

+Additionally, whenever a proposal reaches Stage 4 and is included in `@babel/core` we can `npm deprecate` the previous `@babel/plugin-proposal-*` package, since it will stop being maintained and people should be encouraged to migrate to the `internal:transform-*` plugin.

+# Internal migration strategy

+_NOTE: This paragraph assumes that we want to implement this RFC in Babel 7.
+If we end up doing it for Babel 8.0.0, we won't have the "duplicated code" problem._

+When mirating to this new approach, we must keep in mind that we have an hard constraint: `@babel/preset-env` must continue being compatible with every `@babel/core` 7.x.y version, and it must continue to enable at least all the plugins that it's currently enabling.
+This means that we cannot simply move all the plugins to `@babel/core` and remove them from `@babel/preset-env`'s dependencies.

+There are three possible approaches that we can take:
+1. Copy the existing stable plugins into `@babel/core`, but keep the old ones as dependencies of `@babel/preset-env` so that they can be used as a fallback when using an old `@babel/core` version.
+This leads to an increased combined size of `@babel/core`+`@babel/preset-env`, since all the plugins' code is effectively duplicated.
+It will be between around 1MB, less than the total `@babel/preset-env` size, because all the polyfill-related plugins and the compatibility data will _not_ be duplicated.
+2. Make `@babel/core` depend on all the existing stable plugins, and re-export them as `internal:transform-*` plugins.
+3. Make `@babel/preset-env` depend on a new `@babel/core` version, so that it can access the plugins even if it's being run by an older `@babel/core` version.
+We might need an intermediate package between `@babel/preset-env` and it's `@babel/core` dependency, because `@babel/core` is already a _peer_ dependency of `@babel/preset-env`.

+Approach (2) and (3) lead to the best size outcome (i.e. it won't change), because package managers will continue to be able to deduplicate the plugins packages.
+However, we must continue assuming that plugins might be used with old `@babel/core` versions and thus they cannot rely on the advantages mentioned in the "Motivation" section above.

+Regardess of the approach that we take, new Stage 4 plugins can be directly moved to `@babel/core`, since `@babel/preset-env` doesn't depend yet on them.
+Additionally, when releasing Babel 8 we can move all the _existing_ stage 4 plugins to `@babel/core` and remove them from `@babel/preset-env`'s dependencies.

 # Open questions